The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 The sixth hole at Rock Spring Golf Club in West Orange, N.J., a Seth Raynor design built by Charles Banks.
 (Photo by Brett Zimmerman)

 Visit Banks’s courses and it is readily apparent that his style fits seamlessly in with that of Macdonald and Raynor.
-Found on every one of his creations are the hole designs Macdonald popularized, such as Knoll, Road, Biarrtiz and Redan.
-Like the layouts of his mentors, though, some of Banks’s best work are holes of his own creation, having absorbed the tenants of sound design from Macdonald and Raynor.
+The concepts Macdonald and Raynor popularized are found on every one of his creations, such as Knoll, Road, Biarritz and Redan holes, which Macdonald referred to as “Ideal” holes.
+Like the layouts of his mentors, though, some of Banks’s best work are his own creations, built to fit a precise piece of land, having absorbed the tenants of sound design from Macdonald and Raynor.

-Banks’s surviving work display a boldness that calls to mind Macdonald more than Raynor, for instance the prominent mounding that is part of green complexes at layouts such as Tamarack Country Club in Greenwich, Conn., and Cavalier Golf and Yacht Club, in Virginia Beach.
+Banks’s surviving work displays a boldness that calls to mind Macdonald more than Raynor.
+For instance, the prominent mounding that is part of green complexes at layouts such as Tamarack Country Club in Greenwich, Conn., and Cavalier Golf and Yacht Club, in Virginia Beach.

 That Banks was able to create his own niche while working within the confines of the Macdonald-Raynor motif displays a grasp of not just the strategy but also the artistry.

-Banks used modern mechanized equipment to move earth rather than horses and drag plates, taking advantage of modern technology.
-Somewhere along the line a story appeared that Banks lost a steam shovel in a bog, now a pond, during the construction of Whippoorwill Club in Armonk, N.Y.
-It seems the story is a fable.
-When the pond was drained a few years ago, no heavy equipment was found, nevertheless Banks was unfortunately nicknamed “Steam Shovel” by a long-forgotten individual.
+Like all the other designers working at the same time as him, Banks used modern mechanized equipment to move earth rather than horses and drag plates, taking advantage of the new technology.
+Unfortunately, somewhere along the line, a story spread that Banks lost a steam shovel in a bog, now a pond, during the construction of Whippoorwill Club in Armonk, N.Y.
+The story is false.
+When the pond was drained a few years ago, no heavy equipment was found.
+Nevertheless, Banks was tagged with the ill-suited nickname “Steam Shovel” by a long-forgotten individual.
+My research found the first written instance occurred, 55 years after he died, in a 1986 New Jersey newspaper article.

-Like Macdonald, but in contrast to Raynor, Banks not only designed courses, but also wrote about the craft, his work appearing in newspapers, the Yale University weekly alumni magazine and in at least two national golf magazines.
+Similar to Macdonald, but in contrast to Raynor, Banks not only designed courses, but also wrote about the craft, his work appearing in newspapers, and at least two national golf magazines.

 Banks’s article in the Feb.
-1 1927 issue of The Honolulu Advertiser, recounts Raynor’s final days, just over a year after his death, a rare glimpse into Raynor’s life.
+1 1927 issue of The Honolulu Advertiser, recounts Raynor’s final days, just over a year after his death, a rare and illuminating glimpse into Raynor’s life.

 The Punchbowl green of the 11th hole at Tamarack Country Club in Greenwich, Conn., a Charles Banks design.
 (Photo by Brett Zimmerman)